adamsilver/fdpb/01-Register.md

 # A Registration Form

-We're going to begin our adventure with a simple registration form.
-We'll use this simple form, to ahem, form the foundations on which to solve more complex forms later.
+We'll begin our adventure into form design with a humble registration form.
+We'll use this seemingly simple form, to ahem, form the foundations on which to solve more complex forms later.
+Choosing such a simple form to start with should make it easier to tease out some of the most important aspects of sound form design thinking.

 ## How it might look